Grammy Awards 2023: Beyoncé scripts history as the most awarded artist ever

 While she claims that she "totally gets" that parents cannot shield their children from everything and she understands the importance of "family ties" of their children having their father's last name, she is still questioning if it is really fair to them.
 "Am I being unreasonable by suggesting our future kid either take my name, a hybrid, or a new one altogether?" the woman asked.

-"You are absolutely not being unreasonable.
+Most Redditors agreed with the woman that she and her husband should allow their future children to have a different last name."You are absolutely not being unreasonable.
 Your husband's last name is objectively pretty awful, and of course, you don't want your child to have it," one user commented.

 "A hybrid is a good idea.
 I've seen some pretty surnames that came from husband and wife combining their surnames in some way," another user shared.

-"I knew a kid named Zack Butt.
+Other users shared their own stories about encountering others with the last name "Butt" which resulted in them being teased."I knew a kid named Zack Butt.
 Teased relentlessly.
 At every age," one user revealed.
 "I had a teacher with that name and we were the worst about it.
 Ask him to take your name or make a new one," another user wrote.

 Photo: Melinda Nagy / Shutterstock